simpledescifrador/Registration-Scanner/README.md

 # Registration Scanner

-This is a Registration for Event Registration using Model-View-Presenter (MVP) Design Pattern with following libraries:
+This is an Application for Event Registration using Model-View-Presenter (MVP) Design Pattern with following libraries:

   - RxJava
   - Dagger 2